francisPalen/Insurify-/README.md

-Insurify Insurance Year in Review
+# Insurify - Insurance Year in Review
 Created by Team 15

-Life events and changes in household budgets can significantly impact insurance needs.
-As an Insurify customer, feeling protected and having a clear understanding of policy coverage is paramount for peace of mind.
-The goal is to streamline the review process, ensuring that Insurify understands customers' evolving needs and provides timely and relevant recommendations.
-To address common customer queries regarding discounts, optimized coverages, how coverages work, and the impact of life changes on insurance, we present "A Year in Review."

-Overview
+## Overview
-"A Year in Review" is an automated, friendly narrative that mirrors the personalized touch of Spotify's Year in Review playlist.
+"A Year in Review" is an automated, friendly narrative that mirrors the personalized touch of Spotify's Year in Review.
 This innovative approach aims to transform the traditional protection review into a digital, non-linear, and unscripted experience.
 By presenting complex information in an easy-to-understand format, we strive to engage customers in a meaningful way.

-Key Features
+## Key Features
 Personalized Storytelling: Create a more personal connection with customers by delivering a narrative that reflects their unique protection needs and past events.

-Proactive Recommendations: Be proactive in providing personalized recommendations based on the customer's evolving circumstances, ensuring they have the coverage they need.

 Engaging Experience: Make the protection review process engaging, ensuring that customers not only understand their coverage but also recognize the value they receive from their insurance.